tymonaghan/tymonaghan/README.md

 ### Tyler Monaghan

-I recently completed the Immersive Web Development course at Fullstack Academy and I'm looking for a new position on a software development team that's making the world a better place!
+I recently completed the immersive software engineering bootcamp at Fullstack Academy and I'm looking for a new position on a software development team that's making the world a better place!

 Most of my time is spent working with:
 - JavaScript (especially Node.js)